 Email is the primary source of communication during the selection process.
 Ensure your personal email account is managed appropriately to receive our emails, files and communications.
-We recommend you add Clinical.SupportServices@sait.ca and the sait.ca domain to your safe senders list or you risk missing critical email messages.
-Please check your junk mail or trash folders for communication from SAIT.
-The program does not follow-up on selection packages which are not returned.

-The School of Health and Public Safety has many practica partners located within Alberta and across Canada.
+The eight weeks of practicum are not necessarily consecutive and may not be continuous with the end of the theory portion of the program (for example, there may be a gap between finishing the theory and starting the practicum).
+The School of Health and Public Safety has many practica partners located in Alberta and across Canada.
 Practicum placements in Calgary are limited and students may be required to relocate outside of Calgary for practicum.
-The eight weeks of practicum are not necessarily consecutive and may not be continuous with the end of the theory portion of the program (i.e. there may be a time lapse gap between finishing the theory and starting the practicum due to the location of practicum placement).

 Successful candidates will be informed of the allocation of their practicum placement by the program.
 There is no guarantee that students will be placed at their desired practicum location.
 Special considerations of personal circumstances will not be given in regards to assigning practicum placements.

-Students will be responsible for fees associated with practicum such as relocation and travel costs.
+Students will be responsible for fees associated with practica such as entrance requirements, relocation and travel costs.